 At 3 years 4 months to 5 years, vaccines are dTaP/IPV and MMR.

-Girls are routinely given the human papillomavirus (HPV) vaccine at 12–13 years of age.
+Girls and boys are routinely given the human papillomavirus (HPV) vaccine at 12–13 years of age.

 The brand names of the vaccine combinations or single vaccines are given as well as the dosing and route of administration (im injection, oral or nasal application).
 Brand names link through to full MIMS entries for more detailed prescribing information on each product.